ronanyeah/elm-phoenix-example/README.md

 # Elm + Phoenix

+__NOTE:__ This represents Phoenix 1.2.
+It will be shifted to Phoenix 1.3 as soon as possible.

 This is a minimum setup for an Elm + Phoenix project, using webpack for bundling.

 This is intended to be a teaching tool rather than a boilerplate, therefore the webpack config is as small as possible and a lot of the files that a Phoenix project initialises with have been removed.